 Calderon noted that this additional certification allows teachers to work in IB schools all over the world, and it also invigorates those who are teaching at schools that do not adopt this programming.
 “Teachers who go through IB certification learn how to readapt on their feet, adjusting strategies during their lessons when they recognize specific needs of students,” she said.

 At Southeastern, Vitter is working to continue growing opportunities for would-be teachers and those wishing to continue their education.
 To become an IB educator, teachers must attend IB training to keep that consistency in the program on the global scale.
-“We offer five tracks at Southeastern and have awarded 15 certificates,” Vitter said.
+“We offer five tracks at Southeastern, and IB has awarded 15 certificates to Southeastern students so far,” Vitter said.
 “We have university students from all over the world who now have Southeastern on their resumes.
 It’s quite an honor.”

 Additionally, Southeastern also has been instrumental in ensuring that the high school students who receive the IB diploma have an easier admissions process going on to